Book Review: “Black Box Thinking”

 My Thoughts: 9 of 10

-Although his first book Bounce was really good (you should check it out if you haven't yet), Matthew Syed's new book Black Box Thinking reaches a whole new level.
+Although his first book Bounce was great (you should check it out if you haven't yet), Matthew Syed's new book Black Box Thinking reaches a whole new level.
 I always take notes on the books I read, and my notes for Black Box Thinking are absurdly long because there's so much I want to remember from this book.
 Syed dynamically contrasts the airline industry and the healthcare industry—two industries that view failure very differently.
 I've worked in numerous agile, fast-paced companies that emphasize failing fast and learning from mistakes, so this book hit home for me.
 I think it will for you too...regardless of whether you're coming from the world of software, banking, health care, retail, or anywhere else.

 Takeaways from the Book